Probability Distributions Computed by Autoregressive Transformers: Expressivity Results

 \begin{proof} Given any aperiodic step function as defined above, we can write, for each $L_i$, an \LTL{} formula $\phi_i$.
 Then we can write a classifier output function $c(\statevec) = \bigoplus_{i=1}^m \weight_i \otimes \statescl_i$.

-Conversely, given an \LTL{} classifier consisting of a tuple of formulas $(\phi_1, \ldots, \phi_m)$ and an output function $c(\statevec)$, for every $\statevec \in 2^{[m]}$, write the formula $\phi_\statevec = \bigwedge_{i=1}^m (\phi_i \leftrightarrow \statescl_i)$.
+Conversely, given an \LTL{} classifier consisting of a tuple of formulas $(\phi_1, \ldots, \phi_m)$ and an output function $c(\statevec)$, for every $\statevec \in \B^{[m]}$, write the formula $\phi_\statevec = \bigwedge_{i=1}^m (\phi_i \leftrightarrow \statescl_i)$.
 For every $\statevec$, let $L_\statevec$ be the language defined by $\phi_\statevec$.
-Then the weighted language can be written as the step function $S(\str) = \bigoplus_{\statevec \in 2^{[m]}} c(\statevec) \otimes \ind{\str \in L_\statevec}.$ \end{proof}
+Then the weighted language can be written as the step function $S(\str) = \bigoplus_{\statevec \in \B^{[m]}} c(\statevec) \otimes \ind{\str \in L_\statevec}.$ \end{proof}

-The following easy corollary of \cref{thm:classifier} shows that autoregressors are in general more powerful than classifiers. \begin{corollary} In the real semiring, the weighted language $(\frac12 a)^*$ is expressible by an $\LTL$ $(\TL[\tlH])$ autoregressor, but not by any $\LTL$ $(\TL[\tlH])$ classifier.
-The language $(1a)^*$ is expressible by a $\LTL$ $(\TL[\tlH])$ classifier but not any $\LTL$ $(\TL[\tlH])$ autoregressor. \end{corollary} \begin{proof} The first language has an infinite number of string weights, but an aperiodic step function can only output a finite number of different weights.
-On the other hand, it is easy to write a weighted $\LTL$ ($\TL[\tlH]$) formula with an output function to recognize this.
-The second language can easily be expressed by a classifier assigning weight $1$ to all strings of $a$'s, but is not expressible by any autoregressor because it is not a normalized weighted language. \end{proof}
+The following easy corollary of \cref{thm:classifier} shows that autoregressors and classifiers are incomparable.
+It makes use of weighted regular expressions \citep{Sakarovitch2009}, in which the expression $\sigma$ (for any $\sigma \in \Sigma$) matches symbol $\sigma$ with weight $\one$, while the expression $k$ (for any $k \in \mathbb{K}$) matches $\epsilon$ with weight $k$. \begin{corollary} In the real semiring: (a) The weighted language $(\frac12 a)^*$ is expressible by an $\LTL$ autoregressor, but not by any $\LTL$ classifier. (b) The language $(1a)^*$ is expressible by an $\LTL$ classifier but not any $\LTL$ autoregressor.

+Both (a) and (b) hold with $\LTL$ replaced by $\mathsf{TL}[\tlH]$. \end{corollary} \begin{proof} The first language has an infinite number of string weights, but an aperiodic step function can only output a finite number of different weights.
+On the other hand, it is easy to write an $\LTL$ (or $\TL[\tlH]$) autoregressor to recognize this.
+The second language can easily be expressed by a classifier assigning weight $1$ to every string of zero or more $a$'s, but is not expressible by any autoregressor because it is not a normalized weighted language. \end{proof}

 As real autoregressors, $\LTL$ formulas are equivalent to counter-free DFAs by \cref{cor:same_models}.
-However, both are less expressive than weighted counter-free \defn{nondeterministic finite automata} (NFAs), in which a state can have more than one outgoing transition with the same symbol (see \cref{sec:nfa_proof} for a definition).
+However, there are several nonequivalent weighted analogues of counter-free automata \citep{droste-gastin-2008}, and $\LTL$ and $\uhat$ autoregressors are only equivalent to the least powerful of these.
+In particular, both are less expressive than weighted counter-free NFAs.